 He has become first in exam this year.

 These are all about structure and usages of present perfect tense in English language.
-So, now study this lesson and I hope you will easily learn the ins and outs of present perfect tense.
+So, now study this lesson and I hope you will easily learn the ins and outs of this tense.